key-wii/python_programming_class/README.md

 ### Link to Extra Credit Video: [https://youtu.be/7Gv7hdk1r8s](https://youtu.be/7Gv7hdk1r8s)

 # Run cannon.py in week13 to start the application!
+Make sure your terminal directory is in the week13 folder!